egovelox/blog/posts/puppet.md

 ## Prerequisits
-You should register the dnsnames of your machines in your registrar, or use a mapping of your IP inside /etc/hosts.
+You should register the dnsnames of your machines in your registrar,

+or use a mapping of your IP inside /etc/hosts.

-Throughout this example, I use : pupmaster.egovelox.com for the server, pupagent.egovelox.com for my first agent.
+Throughout this example, I use :
+- pupmaster.egovelox.com for the server,
+- pupagent.egovelox.com for my first agent.

 ## Install on ubuntu 18.04
-You can find packages on https://apt.puppetlabs.com
+You can find debian-based packages on https://apt.puppetlabs.com
 ```bash
 # in your homedir,
 # replace the right pkg and version, for agent or server